Coping With Diagnosis

 Epilepsy Action & Friends Online Support Group

-This group is designed to bring together an Australian community of people aged 24 and over who have/had epilepsy or know someone with epilepsy.
+This group is brings together an Australian community of people aged 24 and over who have/had epilepsy or know someone with epilepsy.
 This is a place for you to share your own experiences, meet others with epilepsy and gain practical advice so you feel supported living with epilepsy.

 You may also be interested in Young Epilepsy